 If you have been impacted by health problems, retirement, social isolation, the loss of loved ones, depression, or have concerns about aging, our volunteers are here to listen with compassion and empathy.
 Or if you know of a senior who might be isolated, lonely, or simply in need of a caring voice, please contact our office to find out more about how we can match that senior with a volunteer in our Senior Outreach program.

-Title III funding for this program provided by MA Executive Office of Elder Affairs and the Federal Administration for Community Living.
+This agency and its programs are funded (in whole or in part) by a contract from Elder Services of Cape Cod and the Islands, the MA Executive Office of Elder Affairs and the Federal Administration for Community Living.
 This program is free to participants but donations are accepted.

 For those who interact with seniors in their personal, professional, or volunteer activities, our Elder Suicide Prevention Training for Cape and Islands Communities is an excellent way to learn how to actively listen and positively engage a senior who may be at risk for suicide.